Keeping filling in cinnamon rolls: Introduction

 How to Roll Out Dough for Even Thickness

 Even thickness is key for rolls that bake uniformly and hold their filling.
+Understanding how do you get fillings to stay in cinnamon rolls starts with rolling the dough properly.
 To achieve this:

 Tips for Preventing Tears and Uneven Layers